nateemma/phixer/README.md

 Also, I had to change the name because of an App Store conflict.

+NOTE: I haven't been working on this lately because of real-world issues, and because the connector on my phone stopped working (this has happened to my last 3 iPhones)

 ## Basic Functionality

 One day, I'll get around to adding screenshots, but the basic set of functionality includes: